 There’s still quite a bit of grain in here, as well as artificial flavoring.
 We’d prefer it if those ingredients were cut out, but if your dog’s lived this long eating them, perhaps you shouldn’t fix what isn’t broken.

-Hill’s Science Diet: Is it Right for Your Dog?
+Hill’s Science Diet Dog Food: Is it Right for Your Dog?

 If your doctor has recommended that you feed your dog Hill’s Science Diet due to some medical condition, then, by all means, follow their instructions.
 This brand is one of the best for nourishing dogs struggling with infirmities.